The Higher Degrees of MPhil and PhD

 - can be supported by suitable supervisor(s) and adequate facilities within an appropriate research environment as set out in paragraph 51 below, including any additional support strategies, specialist equipment or assistive technology required by disabled students.

-- Applicants who meet the University's standard entry requirements may be approved by the Faculty Programme Committee.
-Applications from candidates with non-standard entry qualifications should be recommended for approval by the appropriate Dean (or nominee) to the Faculty Programme Committee.
+- Applicants who meet the University's standard entry requirements may be approved at School level.
+Applications from candidates with non-standard entry qualifications should be forwarded for approval by the appropriate Faculty.
 In the case of the Accredited Institutions, applicants with non-standard qualifications must be approved by ERDC.
 Registry Services can be contacted for guidance on which qualifications are currently regarded as 'standard'.

-- Faculties are advised that admissions procedures for postgraduate research students should be followed as set out in the 'Direct Admissions process' document which reflects the University's admissions policy.
-This document is available via the Admissions link from the Student and Academic Administration website.
+- Schools are advised that admissions procedures for postgraduate research students should be followed as set out in the 'Direct Admissions process' document which reflects the University's admissions policy.
+This document is available via the Admissions link from the Registry Services website.

 Formal Offer Letter